Leyland Line: A Pioneer in First-Class Transatlantic Travel (Passenger Lists & Ship Histories, 1851-1922)

 The Devonian And Winifredian

-A pretty music-room and a luxurious smoking-room are among the apartments on the promenade deck, where social hours add pleasure to the voyage.
+A pretty music room and a luxurious smoking room are among the apartments on the promenade deck, where social hours add pleasure to the voyage.

 The Canadian, Cestrian, and Bohemian

-The Canadian, Cestrian and Bohemian are sister ships in design, and also approximate the plans of the Devonian and Winifredian, although varying slightly in dimensions.
-These steamers are noted for the regularity of their passages between Boston and Liverpool, and, in common with the other Leyland ships, share the reputation for absolute cleanliness which prevails in every department—a consideration of the greatest moment at sea.
+These steamers are noted for the regularity of their passages between Boston and Liverpool and, in common with the other Leyland ships, share the reputation for absolute cleanliness which prevails in every department—a consideration of the most significant moment at sea.

 Altogether, the Leyland Line is one of the extremely popular routes at moderate rates, offering a strictly first-class service.